 The chief cause of skin reddening and sunburn

-We have all been guilty of soaking up the suns rays.
+We have all been guilty of soaking up the sun’s rays.

-Well the reason your skin gets burnt is due to UVB rays.
+But what exactly is sunburn?
+Well, the reason your skin gets burnt is due to UVB rays.

 Sorry to be quite so explicit.

-It is not dubbed the burning ray for nothing.
+It is not dubbed the burning ray for nothing!

 When you lay in the sun and watch your skin become inflamed, what is happening is that rogue molecules referred to as free radicals are being created.